Bioidentical Hormone Replacement

 How are Hormone Pellets Administered?

 Hormone pellets are inserted through a very quick and simple in-office procedure.
 We will administer local lidocaine anesthesia to your upper buttock area.
 After you are numb, a very tiny incision is made to allow the insertion of the pellets.
 The process is extremely quick and usually only takes a couple of minutes.
 The incision is so small that it requires no sutures.
 Sterile tape and a bandage are applied to the area.
 There is absolutely no downtime and you can return to your daily routine.*

 How do Hormone Pellets Work in the Body?

 After insertion, capillaries begin to form around the pellets.
 As blood flows over the pellets, it absorbs the hormones.
-Pellets are cardiac driven, meaning that as your heart rate increases, more hormones will be released as the body needs it.
+Pellets are cardiac-driven, meaning that as your heart rate increases, more hormones will be released as the body needs them.
 Unlike other therapies, which are all time-released, pellets are the only delivery method that actually mimics the testicles and ovaries.
 Over time the pellets will be completely used and dissolved by the body.
 There is nothing to remove.*

 What are the Advantages of Hormone Pellet Therapy?

 Since the delivery of hormones from pellets is cardiac-driven, there is a steady, physiological dose of hormone being delivered to the body.
 This prevents the roller coaster effect of some other delivery methods.
 For example, in men, after a testosterone injection, their testosterone levels will be high, but by the end of that cycle, their levels will be very low prior to the next injection.
 For some people, these highs and lows are something that they would like to eliminate pellets are the perfect option.*